pasinduITSthe1/ITSthe1_main_website/content/solutions/workflow-solutions.md

 {{< tab-pane id="crm-erp" >}}

-## CRM & ERP Solutions
+## CRM & GPro2 ERP Solutions

-At ITSthe1, we offer top-notch CRM (Customer Relationship Management) and ERP (Enterprise Resource Planning) solutions that empower your business to thrive in today's competitive landscape.
-Our tailored software solutions are designed to streamline operations, enhance productivity, and drive growth.
+At ITSthe1, we offer top-notch CRM (Customer Relationship Management) and our flagship GPro2 ERP (Enterprise Resource Planning) solutions that empower your business to thrive in today's competitive landscape.
+Our tailored software solutions are designed to streamline operations, enhance productivity, and drive growth, with GPro2 ERP being specifically engineered for the garment and textile industry.

 ### Customer Relationship Management (CRM)